SifouSdn/SIfouSdn/README.md

 # 👋 Hi, I’m Seif-Allah Saidoun

-🎓 I’m a 4th-year engineering student at the **National Higher School of Artificial Intelligence (ENSIA), Algiers**, pursuing a state-certified degree in **Artificial Intelligence and Data Science**.
+🎓 I’m a final year engineering student at the **National Higher School of Artificial Intelligence (ENSIA), Algiers**, pursuing a state-certified degree in **Artificial Intelligence and Data Science**.

 💡 My interests lie at the intersection of **AI**, **Natural Language Processing**, **Computer Vision**, and **Cybersecurity**.
 I’m passionate about building intelligent systems that solve real-world problems and make technology more accessible, secure, and impactful.